Capstone-24-25/Vignette-bootstrap/README.md

 ## Step-by step instruction

-Using the report file, you can follow along to understand the concept of bootstrapping and its application.
+Using the provided report file, you can follow a clear and structured guide to grasp the concept of bootstrapping and its practical applications.
+Each section is designed to build your understanding gradually, from the fundamentals of bootstrapping to advanced applications.
 The two action items provide an opportunity for you to practice performing bootstrapping on your own!
+By the end, you’ll feel confident in both understanding and implementing this powerful statistical method.

 ## Reference list: